clareacollins/postsniper-src/README.md

 Selenium-based Python CLI Webscraper/Screenscraper hybrid turns complex webpages into readable, complete images and ingestion-ready data.

-Ingested 40k+ records into the database and counting.
+Ingested 50k+ records into the database and counting.

-This project was made for personal use, and data has been redacted to prevent misuse.